 $3295 per person

-5 nights at 3-star hotels, 1 night at an inn with private rooms, all breakfasts, trail snacks, 5 dinners, guided runs daily, all transfers to and from trailheads, and luggage transfers between stops.
+Five nights at three-star hotels, one night at an inn with private rooms, all breakfasts, trail snacks, five dinners, guided runs daily, second class, three-day Flex rail pass, all transfers to and from trailheads, luggage transfers between stops.

 Our typical day starts with a continental buffet breakfast at our inn – delicious fresh baked bread, local cheeses, cereal, fruit, coffee and juice – which gives us the energy needed for a day in the mountains.
 Soon we’ll be out on the trail, and each day we’ll offer options for an ambitious route, or an easier route that takes advantage of mountain trams and railways.
 Each morning, we’ll bring out a variety of trail snacks from which you can choose.
 Almost all of our runs will include stops at mountain huts or alp farms, where we can enjoy a leisurely lunch of local cheeses, röstis or a fruit torte.

 Our stages can be hiked in a full day or run in half a day, and we plan the itinerary to finish each day with plenty of time to relax.
 You will have your own bedroom and luggage every night.
 In the evening we’ll enjoy dinner together at our inn.
 These are often multi-course feasts, featuring local Swiss specialties, and will definitely be hearty, filling, well-earned and very delicious.
 We will leave one night in Grindelwald free, where you will have a chance to explore on your own.